melihercan/Xamarinme/Configuration/README.md

         }
         ...
 ```
-* From now on you can access the `App.Configuration` parameter anywhere in the project to read the configuration values, for example in `MainPage`:
+* Now you can access the `App.Configuration` parameter anywhere in the project to read the configuration values, for example in `MainPage`:
 ```cs
         public MainPage()
         {